What’s going on Canada Day and where should I go?

 Typical Canada Day

 How would a typical Canada day in Ottawa look like?
 Well, it is a slow start with a good breakfast.
 Then it is off to downtown by public transport, foot or bike to see the Governor General arriving.
-GG Julie Payette arrived by bike in 2018, much to the concern of security, with a small group of invited residents on bikes following her.
+GG Julie Payette arrived by bike in 2018 and by canoe in 2019, much to the concern of security, with a small group of invited residents on bikes/canoes following her.
 Then it is off to see the live performances on the hill.
 Early afternoon, you may want to take in some food and then it is off to either the Museum of History or Major Hill Park.
 Approaching the end of the day, you may want to have a great dinner and prepare for the the 10 am fireworks.

 If you have the time and you come from farther away, we strongly suggest you come a day earlier or stay a day or two longer.There is a lot to do in the Nation’s capital.
-Take for example our three hours tour to see Ottawa by bike or our two hour express tour.
+Take for example our three hours Best of Ottawa Neighbourhood tour to see Ottawa by bike or our two hour express tour.
 There is so much to see!

 If you’d rather escape the downtown crowds, renting a bike or taking a tour might be a great option for Canada Day.
-It is often -but not always- warm on Canada Day and many Ottawans are gone to cottages or simply stay in their backyard around the barbeque: the roads are usually quiet.
+It is often -but not always- warm on Canada Day and many Ottawans are gone to cottages or simply stay in their backyard around the barbecue: the roads are usually quiet.
 Escape Bicycle Tours & Rentals is open on Canada Day.
-It is a busy day so you might want to book in advance.
+It’s a busy day so you might want to book in advance.

 Make sure you are back downtown to enjoy the 10 pm fireworks on the Ottawa river.
 Click here to check out Canada Day activities.